jessepav/lacygoill-wiki-backup/tmux/option.md

     $ tmux set -gw @foo bar

 ##
-## The value of a pane option is A inside a given pane, but B in the window of that pane.
+## The value of a pane option is A in a given pane, but B in the window of that pane.
 Who wins, A or B?

 A.